-The fellowship includes research training that takes advantage of the wide clinical spectrum of diseases treated at Mayo Clinic as well as the basic science and simulation facilities located on-site at our Florida campus.
+Research training that takes advantage of the wide clinical spectrum of diseases treated at Mayo Clinic

 This minimally invasive gynecologic surgery (MIGS) Florida-based fellowship coordinates with other similar gynecologic surgery programs for research, education, and training exchanges to enhance fellowship training at all Mayo Clinic locations.
 Related fellowships include: